cutiko/espressofirebase/README.md

 This will guide you to run the basic app:

  1. Clone the project, fork it, however you feel more comfortable
  2. You have to link the project with a Firebase project of your own, you can use the Android Studio Assistant or do it manually.
-The file **google-services.json** is not provided.
+The file **google-services.json** is not provided and for public should be ignored from VCS.
  3. Make sure you have created the Real-Time Database for the Firebase project
  4. This are the database rules you need